Strategic Leadership in Data Modernization Efforts (SLIDE)

 Utilizing participant feedback and evaluation data from the SLIDE pilot (Spring 2025) and SLIDE 2.0 (Fall 2025), SLIDE 3.0 has been refined to provide a more robust training program and peer-networking environment.

-To help participants think more concretely and practice applying acquired skills, participants will be asked to identify a specific DM-related challenge or organizational vision that will serve as the central thread throughout the entire program.
-Between sessions, participants will receive optional assignments that apply the knowledge from each session directly to their DM-related challenge, progressively building toward a final capstone presentation.
-Participants will share their insights, receive peer and trainer feedback, and collaboratively refine their emerging DM approach, creating a dynamic, personalized learning experience.
+To help participants think more concretely and practice applying acquired skills and approaches, participants will be asked to identify a specific DM-related challenge or organizational vision that will serve as the central thread throughout the entire program.
+Between sessions, participants will receive optional assignments that apply the knowledge from each session directly to their specific DM-related challenge.
+While the assignments are not mandatory, participants are encouraged to complete them, which will progressively build toward a final presentation.
+Participants will share their insights, receive peer and trainer feedback, and collaboratively refine their emerging DM approach – creating a dynamic, personalized learning experience.

 SLIDE 3.0 Training Overview